milankl/Lorenz63.jl/README.md

 ![attractor](figs/lorenz_attractor.png?raw=true "L63 attractor")

-Lorenz63.jl simulates the Lorenz 1963 system for any given number system, as long as conversions (to and from Float64) and arithmetics (+,-,*,/) are defined.
+Lorenz63.jl simulates the [Lorenz 1963 system](https://en.wikipedia.org/wiki/Lorenz_system) for any given number type, as long as conversions (to and from Float64) and arithmetics (+,-,*) are defined.
 Output always in Float64.

 # Usage